bbbradsmith/nsfplay/contrib/README.md

 to perform an optimized build with debug info.

-`release` and `release_debug` builds are always from-scratch, `debug` builds use the usage Make semantics for determining what needs building.
+`release` and `release_debug` builds are always from-scratch, `debug` builds use the usual Make semantics for determining what needs building.

 ## Customization